 They were largely without weapons, vehicles and ammunition which were on other ships in the convoy.
 Miraculously, Blackforce was able to equip itself from stocks of “Lend Lease” equipment shipped by the Americans for the Dutch and abandoned on the docks.
 The Dutch at that stage controlled the Dutch East Indies as Indonesia was then known.

 Blackburn managed to assemble a HQ staff and three scratch infantry battalions based on the 2/3rd Machine Gun, the 2/2nd Pioneers, and a mixed "Reserve Group".
 The only U.S. ground forces in Java were also incorporated in Blackforce.

-They were abandoned to their fate and ended up as Prisoners of War of the Japanese, beginning another chapter of extreme hardship and privation
+They were abandoned to their fate and Blackforce surrendered to the Japanese on 12th March 1942.
+They ended up as Prisoners of War of the Japanese, beginning another chapter of extreme hardship and privation.